maxieds/ChameleonMiniDESFireStack/Firmware/Chameleon-Mini/Application/DESFire/README.md

-# Source for Mifare DESFire tag support in the stock Chameleon Mini firmware
+# Source for Mifare DESFire tag support in the Chameleon Mini firmware

 This source code has been written, adapted, and modified by [Maxie D. Schmidt](https://github.com/maxieds) to finally add the holy grail -- complete DESFire NFC tag support for the Chameleon Mini RevG based devices!